tot-ra/vector-bible/README.md

 ```

 ### 1. Postgres + pgvector
-✅ Fast search
+- ✅ Fast search
-✅ Data is stored in Postgres, so no need to sync data between databases
+- ✅ Data is stored in Postgres, so no need to sync data between databases
-🟡 Operators are not the most intuitive
+- 🟡 Operators are not the most intuitive
+- 🟡 Limited activity / community
-❌ could not install pgvector on Postgres 14 and 15, only version 16 worked
+- ❌ could not install pgvector on Postgres 14 and 15, only version 16 worked
-❌ faced `psycopg2.errors.UndefinedFunction: operator does not exist: text <-> vector` when installing extension because
+- ❌ faced `psycopg2.errors.UndefinedFunction: operator does not exist: text <-> vector` when installing extension because
   operators were installed into public schema instead of `store`.
 Had to reset the image and set extension installation under `store` schema.